rajeshelurii/TypeScript_Interview_Preparation/README.md

 ```

 #### Never
 The `never` type represents the type of values that never occur.
+It doesn't even return undefined like void. it is used for throwing exceptions since the value never occurs, example throwing an exception is default case in switch statement.
 ```typescript
 function error(message: string): never {
   throw new Error(message);